rtrapannone/Survey_sustainability_research_institute/README.md

 - Data cleaning
 - Segmentation
 - Grouping and analysis of patterns and correlations
+- Graphs created with Matplotlib

 ## Key findings
+- Most of the respondents are willing to make research more sustainable
+- Most of the respondents who frequently fly within Europe are willing to use sustainable alternatives
+- Potential energy saving and plastic waste reduction has been identified

 ## Impact
 - Focus on energy efficiency interventions and plastic recycling habits